UbuntuAsahi/ubuntu-asahi/README.md

 sudo ./build-generic.sh
 ```

-The live GPT image file will be output to `build/ubuntu.live.img`.
+The live GPT image file will be output to `build/ubuntu.live.img`, the zip archive for the Asahi Linux installer
+will be output to `build/ubuntu.live.img.zip`.

 ### Rebuild live image